joshuaduffy/dota2api/docs/source/index.rst

 Dota 2 API Documentation
 ########################

 Welcome to the dota2api documentation.
-This Python library is a wrapper for the `Dota 2 API`_ from `Valve Software`_.
+This Python library is a unofficial wrapper for the `Dota 2 API`_ from `Valve Software`_.

 ********
 Contents